LijunQu/Project3-CUDA-Path-Tracer/README.md

 * Triangular Mesh Loading
 * Material Loading
 * Albedo Texture Loading and Sampling
-* Pbject Space Normal Map Loading and Sampling
+* Object Space Normal Map Loading and Sampling
+* Materials do not need to be mapped manually in your Path Tracer .json file.
+That is, if your glTF file has 4 unique materials, then you just include the gltf as a mesh in your .json file.
+You don't need to include the materials accordingly to allow for the 4 materials to appear in the render.

 There are a few restrictions however:
 * The mesh must be triangulated.
 Only triangles are supported currently.
-* Materials must be mapped manually in your Path Tracer .json file.
-That is, if your glTF file has 4 unique materials, then you must define 4 materials in your .json file accordingly to allow for the 4 materials to appear in the render.

 ---